UN-OCHA/rwint9-site/html/modules/custom/reliefweb_rivers/README.md

 ReliefWeb - Rivers module
 =========================

-This module provides handling of list of content (rivers).
+This module provides handling of lists of content (rivers).

 ## Services